ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   ![View overview](./images/cp_overview.png)

 **Error table**: ClickPipes will create a table next to your destination table with the postfix `_clickpipes_error`.
 This table will contain any errors from the operations of your ClickPipe (network, connectivity, etc.) and also any data that don't conform to the schema specified in the previous screen.
 The error table has a [TTL](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree#table_engine-mergetree-ttl) of 7 days.
+If ClickPipes cannot connect to a data source or destination after 15min., ClickPipes instance stops and  stores an appropriate message in the error table (providing the ClickHouse instance is available).

 11. **Congratulations!** you have successfully set up your first ClickPipe.
 If this is a streaming ClickPipe it will be continuously running, ingesting data in real-time from your remote data source.
 Otherwise it will ingest the batch and complete.